 Huatulco is a tourist establishment in Mexico.
-It is located I the state of Oaxaca where the foothill of the Sierra Madre del Sur mountains kiss the Pacific Ocean.
+It is located in the state of Oaxaca where the foothill of the Sierra Madre del Sur mountains kiss the Pacific Ocean.
 It was initially referred to as Bahias de Huatulco because the destination resort is based on nine bays.
-Traveling to and from Huatulco can be by road, water or air.
+Traveling to and from Huatulco can be by road, water, or air.

-The wide accommodation facilities in Huatulco range from simple well furnished hotels to magnificent villas with a wide price range to suite you budget.
+The wide accommodation facilities in Huatulco range from simple well-furnished hotels to magnificent villas with a wide price range to suit your budget.
 Some of the notable accommodation facilities are: Best Western Posada Chahué-which offers 29 air-conditioned rooms, all of which have cable television, Internet connection, mini-bar, and electronic locks, Flamboyant Hotel, on Gardenia 508 in front of a park in La Crucecita, Huatulco and it is five minutes from the beach, 20 minutes from Huatulco Airport, and a few blocks from the ADO bus terminal and Plaza Conejo-which is located right in the heart of La Crucecita Town, close to cultural attractions and commercial establishments.

 The Bahias de Huatulco Beaches and Bays are also another important tourist destination while on a trip to the establishment.
 Being composed of a series of nine bays and numerous small coves, Bahias de Huatulco has 20 Miles long jagged coastline, which is made up of about 36 pristine white sandy beaches.
 The beaches are an excellent site for relaxing, sunbathing, snorkeling and swimming.

-The Barra del Potrero Iguana Sanctuary is also a reptiles paradise and a very important attraction for animal lovers.
-Come and learn a lot bout reptile as you interact with them.
+The Barra del Potrero Iguana Sanctuary is also a reptile paradise and a very important attraction for animal lovers.
+Come and learn a lot bout reptiles as you interact with them.
 This sanctuary can be found at approximately twenty kilometers north along Highway 200 right before crossing the Cozoaltepec River Bridge at Barra del Potrero, near the turtle sanctuary.

 An exploration of the majestic Copalita Waterfalls – Cascadas Magicas de Copalitilla offers visitors one the most ravishing experience.
-This wonderful water fall is located about an hour and half from Huatulco along the Copalita River, just above the village of Santa Maria Xadani.
+This wonderful waterfall is located about an hour and a half from Huatulco along the Copalita River, just above the village of Santa Maria Madani.